va1entin/fenix-customizations/README.md

 ## To make a modified release

-Clone the fenix-mod repo and add upstream remote
+Clone the fenix-customizations and fenix-mod repo and add upstream remote

 ```bash
 git clone https://github.com/va1entin/fenix-customizations.git